mcgareysj/Asteroids/README.md

 # Asteroids
 My take at a simple game where the player shoots asteroids from their spaceship.
-This game is based off of the indie game Bytepath
+This game is based off of the indie game [Bytepath](https://store.steampowered.com/app/760330/BYTEPATH/).
+The main algorithm I implemented with the project was the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem#:~:text=The%20separating%20axis%20theorem%20(SAT,convex%20solids%20intersect%20or%20not.) to handle  the narrow phase of collision detection.
+For the broad phase I used a simple hash function based on an Entity's coordinates to determine which other Entities it might be colliding with.